jessicakedz/hp16500c/README.md

 I had to close and repoen filezilla after each directory of files was done being transferred.
 I was using 3.24.1 on windows 7.

-disconnect. power down the HP16500C, power it up with the floppy out of the drive, and it should be ready 2 go!
+Disconnect when done.
+Power down the HP16500C.
+Remove the floppy.
+Power it up, and it should be ready to go!

 I built this proceedure from pieces of all of these Excellent references: Thank you all!!!